Embiggenerd/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+  * To be able to pass down state and handler functions without drilling through props

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  * Actions are objects that get passed to dispatch such as { type: ADD, payload: 1 }
+  * Reducers are functions that get called on every action.
+The type of an action defines which producer is used, and the producer returns the new state.
+Reducer are pure functions.
+  * CreateStore is called on a root reducer function and returns the store.
+The store contains a state and an array of subscribers.
+It exposes three main methods - dispatch, subscribe, and getState.
+Dispatch calls the rootReducer on  actions, which mutate state.
+It also invokes listeners in the listener array, which were put there using subscribe, and this helps create two way binding.
+GetState simply communcates state to subscribers.
+The store is the single source of truth because it maintains state for the state machine, aka the application.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  * Application state is globally relevant, but the component state is only important to that component.
+  * Component state is useful for forms.
+The onchange handler func should mutate component state, but onsubmit should mutate global state to actually use the user's input.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  * Redux-thunk simply calls an action if it is a function and passes it dispatch and state as first and second parameters.
+It allows us to use cleaner code.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  * Component state with context.
+No setup but very convenient.

 ## Project Set Up